Financial Aid Information

 Step One: Meet with BTI’s Financial Aid Officer

-After completing the Free Campus Tour and Interview with our Admissions Staff, you'll schedule a meeting to create a personalized financial plan for your training at BTI.
+After completing the Free Campus Tour/ Interview and submitting an Application for Admission, you’ll schedule a meeting to create a personalized financial plan for your training at BTI.
 Our Financial Aid Department is here to work with you to find the best options available, based on your individual situation.

 Step Two: FAFSA

-Parents of dependent students 18-24 years old may apply for a Parent Direct PLUS Loan.
-These fixed-rate loans are based on credit worthiness of the parents, and the loan can be issued for the full amount of the Cost of Attendance.
-Information and application for PLUS Loans may be found at: http://studentloans.gov.
+Parents of dependent students 18-24 years old may apply for a PLUS Loan.
+These fixed-rate loans are based on credit worthiness of the parents, and the loan can be issued for the full amount of BTI’s Cost of Attendance.
+Information and applications are found at: http://studentloans.gov.

 Step Three: VFAO

-After completing the FAFSA, go to the BTI Virtual Financial Aid Office: https://bti.vfao.com
+After completing the FAFSA, you’ll proceed to another online process with the BTI Virtual Financial Aid Office: https://bti.vfao.com

-SUPPLEMENTARY FINANCING: If the amount of your financial aid award is less than the total Cost of Attendance for the Diploma Program, you will have an opportunity to discuss how you will finance this balance during your financial aid meeting.
+If the amount of your Federal Student Aid award is less than the Total Program Cost, you will have an opportunity to discuss how you will finance this balance during your admissions interview.

 - Students utilize a variety of sources, including savings, low-interest credit cards, home equity lines of credit, family loans, retirement plans, etc.

 - If you are credit worthy, or have a credit worthy co-borrower, you may apply for a BTI Installment Loan.
-These loans are issued at the discretion of the school for the duration of your enrollment at BTI
+These loans are issued at the discretion of the school, and repayment options will be discussed during your financial aid planning session.

 - Application fees and interest are added to monthly loan payments.
 BTI Installment Loans are serviced by a third-party company.